mcred89/js-power-site/static/README.md

 2. Set up ACM for your Route53 Domain.
 You can just make one cert with a '*'.DOMAIN additional domain.
 3. Set up your local AWS cli with your account creds.

-And change these value in serverles.yaml:
+And change the below values in serverles.yaml.

 1. The custom.siteNames should refelct your own domain names
 2. Update the acmARN to your resource ARN from step 2.